Mental Health Awareness Week: Mental Health in Sport

-On World Mental Health Day we are looking at the stigma of poor mental health amongst sport participants and coaches.
+For Mental Health Awareness Week we are looking at why is there a stigma of poor mental health amongst sport participants and coaches?

 Mental health problems do not discriminate; they can affect anyone at any time, regardless of ethnicity, gender, age, or sexuality.

 - 1 in 4 people will be affected by a mental health condition each year, that’s approximately 14 million people

 - 1 in 6 people report experiencing a common mental health problem in any given week.

 - 1 in 10 children will be affected by a mental health condition before they reach 16 years of age.